The Final Experiment (expedition): Expedition

 Will Duffy is a volunteer Christian pastor of Agape Kingdom Fellowship in Wheat Ridge, Colorado, and a former investment broker.
 The idea to settle the flat Earth debate by observing the midnight sun in Antarctica came from discussions between Duffy and a friend who had posted about his belief in a flat Earth on Facebook.

-According to Duffy's website, both flat earthers and their opponents agreed that being able to observe the Sun in the sky over Antarctica for 24 hours continuously would refute the idea of a flat Earth.
+According to Duffy's website, both flat Earthers and their opponents agreed that being able to observe the Sun in the sky over Antarctica for 24 hours continuously would refute the idea of a flat Earth.

 The midnight sun occurs when the Southern Hemisphere faces the Sun because of the tilt of the Earth's axis, a phenomenon flat earthers deny.

 Planning for the expedition took about three years.

-Duffy invited twenty-four flat earthers and twenty-four "globe Earthers" to make a trip to the privately operated Union Glacier Camp located at approximately 79 degrees south latitude.
+Duffy invited twenty-four flat Earthers and twenty-four "globe Earthers" to make a trip to the privately operated Union Glacier Camp located at approximately 79 degrees south latitude.

-The actual expedition included four flat Earth proponents and four "globers" at a cost of approximately $35,000 per person.
+The actual expedition included four flat Earth proponents and four non-flat Earthers at a cost of approximately $35,000 per person.
 Some expedition members crowdfunded their trip, while Duffy says he paid the travel costs for four of the participants.

 Duffy also started a YouTube channel called "The Final Experiment" to promote the expedition and document the results.

-No flat Earth proponents had previously visited Antarctica; a popular conspiracy theory holds that the 1959 Antarctic Treaty restricted access to the continent during summer to preserve the "myth" of a 24-hour sun.
+No flat Earth proponents had previously visited Antarctica; a popular conspiracy theory holds that the 1959 Antarctic Treaty restricted access to the continent during summer to preserve the "myth" of a 24-hour Sun.
 Despite this, the party disembarked at Union Glacier Camp without issue after a flight from Chile.
 Using Starlink, they were able to live-stream the midnight sun for three days.